doctor-g/preproduction_Sp24/course_plan.md

 <td>Miss no more than eight</td>
 <td>Miss no more than four</td>
 <td>All final elements are submitted on time</td>
+<td>All other cases</td>
 <td>Unsatisfactory</td>
 </tr>
 </table>

+At the end of the semester, instructors may use partial fulfillment of rows to assign +/- grades.
+Don't let a failure in one column lead you to abandon work in another.

 Canvas fails to support alternative grading schemes.
 Only use the information presented here to reflect on your